Hassannewcode/BYP4S51NG-AI/README.md

 <a id="character-set-reference"></a>
 ### **Character Set Reference**

-Use these tables to manually verify or create a character.
-The invisible characters are wrapped in `` ` `` for easy copying.

 #### **Lowercase Alphabet (`a-z`)**
 | Letter | Invisible Char | Unicode |   | Letter | Invisible Char | Unicode |
 |:------:|:--------------:|:-------:|:-:|:------:|:--------------:|:-------:|